kade-d/Up-Next/README.md

 # FP-UpNext
 Desktop Java Application for minigames

-Developers: Kade Dentel, Adam Gackenheimer, Clay Grider
+Developers: Kade Dentel, Adam Gackenheimer, Clay Grider, Chukwuebuka Ezeocha

 <h2>To run the build from Intellij Idea (with JDK 12 or later):</h2>
 Build the project (Ctrl+F9).<br>